carpentries-incubator/cwl-novice-tutorial/setup.md

       8. Close the Docker Desktop window
 4. Configure VS Code
    1. Open [this link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl){:target="_blank"}{:rel="noopener noreferrer"}
-      to install the "Remote - WSL" extension for VS Code by clicking the `Install` button or by following the directions.
+      to install the **Remote - WSL** extension for VS Code by clicking the `Install` button or by following the directions.
-   2. After installation, in VS Code choose "Open a Remote - WSL Window" and then "New WSL Window".
+   2. After installation, in VS Code choose _Open a Remote - WSL Window_ and then _New WSL Window_.

-      If you don't see those option, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and then type "WSL" and they should appear at the top of the screen.
+      If you don't see those option, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and then type
+      <kbd>WSL</kbd> and they should appear at the top of the screen.
-   3. There should now be a second VS Code window that has "WSL: Ubuntu" in green at the lower left corner.
+   3. There should now be a second VS Code window that has `WSL: Ubuntu` in green at the lower left corner.
       You can close the original VS Code window.
-   4. To enable the Benten CWL extension in this "WSL : Ubuntu" window:
+   4. To enable the **Benten CWL** extension in this "WSL : Ubuntu" window:
       * Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> to open the "Extensions" pane.
       * Look for "CWL (Rabix/Benten)" and click the blue "Install in WSL: Ubuntu" button.
 5. Open a terminal and install tutorial prerequisites